launchfort/flock/README.md

   --list      Display list of migrations to pick from -h, --help  output usage information
 ```

+When using the `--list` option, migration IDs are listed with `✓` to indicte they
+have been migrated and, a `✗` to indicate they have not been migrated.

 Optionally a migration ID can be specified indicating what migration should be
 last to be migrated.